test-kitchen/kitchen-openstack/README.md

 This will delete the volume on the instance when `destroy` happens, if set to true.
 Otherwise set this to `false`.

+#### creation\_timeout
+Timeout to wait for volume to become available.
+If a large volume is provisioned, it might take time to provision it on the backend.
+Maximum amount of time to wait for volume to be created and be available.

 #### Example

 ```yaml